ComfyUI-JH/ComfyUI-JH-XMP-Metadata-Nodes/README.md

 # JH XMP Metadata Nodes

 Custom nodes for loading and saving images with embedded XMP metadata (https://www.adobe.com/products/xmp.html).
+Also included are nodes for saving images with [AUTOMATIC1111](https://github.com/AUTOMATIC1111) metadata for posting to [Civitai](https://civitai.com).

+## About Metadata

 When I generate tens or hundreds of images from ComfyUI they all go into a folder and get forgotten because I have no practical way to find them again.
 Embedded metadata solves this problem.
 When metadata is present in a file, both macOS and Windows index it automatically, making it searchable from the Finder on the Mac or the File Explorer in Windows.